Automattic/jetpack/docs/development-environment.md

 ## Unit-testing the JS Admin Page

-You can run [Mocha](https://mochajs.org/) based tests for the Admin Page source code.
+You can run [Mocha](https://mochajs.org/) based tests for the Admin Page source code and the modules Javascript code.

 Standing on your jetpack directory, run